 - ENV is one of dev, stg, or production.

-- SERVICE is something like koji, bodhi, or fedoratagger
+- CATEGORY is the name of the service emitting the message – something like koji, bodhi, or fedoratagger

 - OBJECT is something like package, user, or tag